alexbasson/ios_course/README.md

     $ pod install
 ```

 That's it!
 You're ready to get started.
+Go to [the wiki](https://github.com/alexbasson/ios_course/wiki) to begin the course.